GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 - [G3] Monitoring the usage of the car and charge the client with the right fare.

  - [R3.1] As soon as the engine starts the system must start charging the user with a fixed amount for minute and show the current price of the ride in the display of the car.
- - [R3.2] The system must allow client to finish the ride only when it detects that the car is parked in a safe area and the engine is turned off.
+ - [R3.2] When a car is parked in a safe area and the engine is turned off the system will ask the user through the display of the car if he wants to keep the car busy for at maximum 2h, if the user select 'NO' or does nothing and leaves the car the ride is considered as ended.
+If the user selects 'YES' the car is marked as busy.
- - [R3.3] A car can be parked in a place not marked as safe with a time limit of 2 hours, during this time since the battery is not being used the management may configure a different fare.
-When the timeout expires if the car hasn't been picked up yet the client will the charge with the price of the ride up to that point plus a fine for improper use of the service.
+ - [R3.3] A user can leave the car but keep it busy with a time limit of 2 hours, during this time since the battery is not being used the management may configure a different fare.
+When the timeout expires if the car hasn't been picked up yet the client will be charged with the price of the ride up to that point.
+ - [R3.4] A car parked in a place not marked as safe will be considered as busy, but if the client breaks the 2 hours timeout he will get fine for improper use of the service (plus the regular price for the ride).
 The situation will be notified to the operators that will be able to decide if the car needs to be picked or not.
- - [R3.4] Discounts and penalties must be applied correctly and only if the requirements are matched.
+ - [R3.5] If the user drives outside the boundaries of the area of the service, the system must detect it, notify it to the user at first and apply an additional time fare as a penalty.
+After 30 minutes an operator will be notified of the situation.
+ - [R3.6] If the signal of a car is lost for more than 10 minutes, an operator will be notified with the last known position.
+ - [R3.7] After the end of the ride the user is charged with the right amount.

 - [G4] Incentivizes a correct usage of the service to allow as many as possible users to use the same car without the need of the service of an operator.(Note that discounts and penalties will not be applied to short rides, further details in Text Assumption n.4)

   - [R4.1] The system will show in the display of the car a QR code that must be scanned by the user, using the application, to check in.
 If 2 or more users check in, in addition to the driver, a discount will be applied to the ride.
   - [R4.2]  The system will apply a discount in the case a car is left with more the 50% of the battery capacity available.
-  - [R4.3] The system will detect when a car is left plugged in a recharging station at the end of a ride (using the GPS sensor and the informations sent to the system by the station) and will apply a discount to the ride.
-If the car is left in the recharging station but not plugged the discount will not be applied. \\da riguardare
+  - [R4.3] The system will detect when a car is left plugged in a recharging station at the end of a ride (using the GPS sensor and the informations sent to the system by the station) and will apply a discount .
+If the car is left in the recharging station but not plugged within 5 minutes the discount will not be applied.
   - [R4.4] The system will detect when a car is about to be left more than 3km away from the nearest recharging station and with 20% or less battery available, will warn the client and if the client proceeds to leave the car will apply a penalty to the price of the ride.
   - R[4.5] The client will be able to select a money saving option so that the system will provide him trough the GPS navigator of the car informations to reach the available recharging station which is more suitable according to the client destination and the need of the system to distribute car uniformly among the recharging stations.